 Key Episodes: #3: “The Window” (05/02/89) and #4: “Bingo” (05/16/89)

 Why: #4 is the show’s funniest episode after the premiere, with a conflict about the priests’ differing ideas on what’s appropriate in their parish, and #3 guest stars John Ritter — he was an executive producer and here plays the monsignor’s old friend, a former priest who has given it up but now toys with rejoining the flock.
 It ends up being more overwhelmed by Ritter than the regulars (the same criticism I have with another entry that features William Windom as one of the priest’s dads), but it’s memorable in a show that mostly isn’t, and because this week marks both the anniversary of Ritter’s birth and death, I’d like to highlight it here in honor of him — a forgotten chapter in his otherwise iconic body of sitcom work.
 God bless him!

 Come back next week for a new Wildcard!
-And stay tuned Tuesday for more Martin!
+And stay tuned Monday for a musical rarity!